Maybrit Nielsen

-Maybrit Nielsen (born 30 November 1968 in Glostrup, Denmark) is a Danish former Handball player and handball coach playing as pivot.
+Maybrit Nielsen (born 30 November 1968) is a Danish former Handball player and handball coach playing as pivot.
 She was part of the Danish national team that won the 1997 World Women's Handball Championship.

+In 1987 she was part of the team that won the 1987 Women's Junior World Handball Championship.

 After her playing career she became a handball coach, first in Albertslund IF, and later in her old club FIF.

 She has a degree in Pedagogy.